dzmitry-lahoda/lahoda-xyz/resume/it.md

 - Report reviews of components for performance, usability, stability, concurrency, and scalability, reported in various forms
 - Fixed bugs of in-memory data synchronization within engineering instruments and in the custom plugin system

 ### 06.2015 - 08.2017.
-[Thomson Reuters Legal eDiscovery server engine](https://legal.thomsonreuters.com/en/products/ediscovery-point).
+[Thomson Reuters Legal Electronic discovery engine(defunct) SaaS].
 Legal.
 Backend Software Engineer

-[e-Discovery](https://en.wikipedia.org/wiki/Electronic_discovery) is end-to-end [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) solution for the USA legal market aimed to decrease the volume of information within litigation to derive insights and create winning legal arguments
+Solution for the USA legal market aimed to decrease the volume of information within litigation to derive insights and create winning legal arguments

 - Developed asynchronous actor-like data-intensive persisted engine and multi-tenant distributed file system aimed for upload/ [processing/production](http://www.edrm.net/resources/edrm-stages-explained)/analysis/search/review of millions of documents on custom cloud
 - Developed orchestration with error handling of event-driven services, API, billing, audit, reporting, query provider to NoSql database, asynchronous data- and work-flows